Sycamore Historic District: George's Block

 Though quite altered from its original state in the mid 19th century George's Block remains one of the more eye catching structures in the Historic District.
 The George's Block was constructed in 1857 and was then known as the James Block, after the owner Daniel P. James.
 James, a prominent citizen, lived in the nearby Jerkin-roofed D. B. James House, another contributing property.
 By the 1860s the James name was gone but the building was still known as a block.
 Many buildings of the period were known as blocks, usually multi-story and multi-business, the buildings contained retail and professional space or, in the case of George's Block, lecture halls or auditoriums.
 In the first year the building existed such famous men as Horace Greeley, Charles Sumner and Bayard Taylor spoke there.

 Houses

 The houses in the Sycamore Historic District cross a variety of architectural styles and span from the 1830s to the early 20th century.
 There are 187 contributing properties within the historic district, 75% of the districts buildings.
 Many of the homes are associated with early Sycamore residents, usually prominent business leaders or politicians.
 Houses within the district are known by, either their street address or by a name associated with a prominent owner or builder.
 For most of the houses, the latter is true.
 Some of the more prominent homes include the Charles O. Boynton House, the Frederick B. Townsend House, David Syme House and the Carlos Lattin House.
+The oldest single family residence in Sycamore is the Young/Robinson estate located at the southeast corner of Main and Lincoln.